crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 problems.
 Also as a metal model it is easier, as it is easy to imagine swapping out subtrees, expanding or collapsing nodes etc.

-## Bosl - Basic Object System Language
+## Phisol - Phi System Object Language

 ### Typed